With Google Analytics (GA) on your website, you’ll be able to answer questions like:

 First, copy the Google Analytics Tracking ID (that you took note of in the previous step).

-Next, rename the variable by clicking on the text on top. (you will want to give it a name that easily identifies what this variable is – e.g. “GA Tracking ID”)
+Next, rename the variable by clicking on the text in the header section. (you will want to give it a name that easily identifies what this variable is - e.g. “GA Tracking ID”)

 Finally, hit “Save”.